-Marco Liera founded Youinvest in 2011 and brings over 20 years of experience in investor education.
-From 1992 to 2010 he held various leading positions in the editorial staff of the financial daily Il Sole-24 Ore, where he created Plus 24, the weekly magazine of personal finance and investing.
+Marco Liera is a shareholder and the CEO of Wide Data Management SpA.
+He founded YouInvest SpA (now merged in Wide Data Management) in 2011.
+He brings over 25 years of experience in investors and financial professionals education and research.
+From 1992 to 2010 he held various leading positions in the editorial staff of the financial daily Il Sole-24 Ore, where he created Plus24, the weekly magazine of personal finance and investing.

 He graduated in Business Administration from Bocconi University in 1990.
 He wrote several books on investing and personal finance: among them, Finanza Personale (Personal Finance), Il Sole 24 Ore, 2010; and Capire la Borsa (Understanding the Stock Market), Il Sole 24 Ore, 2009.